Automatic Chicken Coop Door Openers

 Many doors that are automated have a light sensor on them or a timer you can set (or both, which gives you the choice in settings and controls).

-When the morning sun shines on your chicken coop and it has an auto door with a light sensor, the door opens, letting your chickens out for the day.
+It's what makes them 'automatic'.
+When the morning sun shines on your chicken coop and it has an auto door with a sensor for light, the door will open automatically, letting your chickens out for the day.

 Not only does this automatic door allow your chickens to free range first thing in the morning, but it also saves you having to go out and open the door yourself.
 You can instead spend that time on something else.

-Automatic chicken coop door opener
+Omlet chicken coop door

-Most of the doors also have an integrated timer option you can use instead of relying on the light sensors if you prefer complete control of your chicken's coop door.
+Most of the doors also have an integrated timer option you can use instead of relying on the light if you prefer complete control of your chicken's coop door.

-Automatic Coop Door Operation
+Automatic Coop Door Power Sources

 An automatic chicken coop door can be powered by the following power sources: